 These soft and chewy white chocolate raspberry cookies are loaded with Enjoy Life Foods' white chocolate chips and frozen raspberries!

 Say hello to my new favorite cookie!
-These soft and chewy cookies are loaded up with white chocolate chips and frozen raspberries, making them the most incredible cookie for the summer!
+These soft and chewy cookies are loaded up with white chocolate chips and frozen raspberries, making them the most incredible cookies for the summer!

-With our love for coffee, it should come to no surprise that my mom, sister, and I loved Starbucks.
-Something I enjoyed doing was making up my own drink combos (this was before I knew about a "secret menu").
-One drink I would request is an iced white chocolate mocha latte with 1 pump raspberry syrup.
+With our love for coffee, it should come as no surprise that my mom, sister, and I loved Starbucks.
+Something I enjoyed doing was making up unique drink combos that weren't on the menu (this was before I knew about a "secret menu").
+One drink I would request when summer rolled around was an iced white chocolate mocha latte with one pump of raspberry syrup.
 It would come out to be this cutest pink drink that the three of us were obsessed with.
-It become out summertime go-to coffee.
-Ahhh, the days before having to worry about 12+ food allergies.
+It became our summertime go-to coffee before my 12+ food allergies took full pledge.

 Even though it was very tasty, it was sometimes overpoweringly sweet and had an artificial raspberry taste.